Core Set 2021

 Garruk and Basri ask Cube designers an important question.

 In recent years, Wizards has printed a number of middle-tier planeswalkers — examples include Mu Yanling, Domri, Chaos Bringer, and Garruk, Cursed Huntsman.
-These cards rarely affect constructed formats but can have a profound impact on Cube, as they are often better than creatures at a similar converted mana cost.
+These cards rarely affect constructed formats but can have a profound impact on Cube, as they are often better than creatures at a similar mana value.
 There are no examples better than those in this set.
-Garruk and Basri are both average by planeswalker standards, but are likely better than the worst 3 CMC white creature and the worst 4 CMC green creature in most cubes.
+Garruk and Basri are both average by planeswalker standards, but are likely better than the worst 3 mana white creature and the worst 4 mana green creature in most cubes.
 Cube designers must ask themselves: am I willing to cut weaker creatures for planeswalkers in pursuit of a high power level?
 I have always focused on optimizing power level in my own cube, but I am beginning to reconsider given the effect the increase in planeswalkers has had on gameplay.
 I expect this conversation to intensify in the coming months.

 - Only on Tuesday’s M21 Set Review - White, Blue and Black, Red, Green, and Multicolored,